 Nancy Ulrich is an Amazon Associate.
 As an Amazon Associate, I earn from qualifying purchases.
 I am compensated for referring traffic and business to Amazon and other companies linked to on this site.
 Please read my Advertising Disclosure for more info.
 Thanks!

-Save $22 per Adult Ticket and reserve your spaces online in advance in case they sell out.- Click this authorized ticket seller link to buy now.
+Save $22 per SeaWorld Adult Ticket and go direct to the gate! – Click this authorized ticket seller link to buy now.
+Scroll down for a parking discount too!

 San Diego Zoo vs SeaWorld Chart